sherlock42/LinuxCommandLine-Tools/README.md

 #### Environment Variables
 Environment variables are variables that can be used across commands and programs and hold information about the environment.
+Some of the environment variables are given below, rest you can explore on your own.

 1. **USER variable**: export USER="Farhan" sets the environment variable USER to a name "Farhan".
 Usually the USER variable is set to the name of the Computer's owner.
 ``` terminal